 Honda's history on stock exchanges

 Established in 1948, Honda Motor Co., Ltd. was listed on the Tokyo over-the-counter stock market in 1954.
-After being listed on the Tokyo Stock Exchange in 1957, the company was listed on all national exchanges in Japan.
+After being listed on the Tokyo Stock Exchange in 1957, the company was listed on all Japanese national exchanges.
 Overseas, American Honda Motor Co., Inc. issued American Depositary Receipts in 1962, and in 1977 was listed on the New York Stock Exchange.
 As Honda's overseas development proceeded, Honda affiliates were listed on major exchanges worldwide: in 1981 on the London Stock Exchange, in 1983 on the Swiss Stock Exchange, and in 1985 on the Paris Stock Exchange (now known as Euronext Paris).

 As stock exchanges and investors worldwide embraced increasingly "borderless" financial transactions, we withdrew from the Swiss Stock Exchange and Euronext Paris in 2007.
 The same year in Japan, we also withdrew from stock exchanges in Nagoya, Fukuoka, and Sapporo.
 In 2013, we withdrew from the London Stock Exchange.

 Protecting the rights of shareholders and investors